mciethan/mciethan.github.io/project3.md

 For example, current Title VI policies only require US-based transit agencies to examine possible disparate impacts on protected populations for a subset of service changes that are considered "major", as defined by percentage change thresholds in quantity-of-service measures like revenue vehicle hours or trip frequencies on a given route or mode.
 Smaller, more regular changes in transit service typically do not meet agency-defined Title VI thresholds, and their impacts on destination access outcomes for protected populations have attracted limited attention in the research literature.

-This study helps answer the following question:
+This study helps answer the following questions:
 * To what degree do regular (often quarterly) adjustments in public transit schedules affect destination access across populations and geographies?
 * How do the destination access impacts of "minor" schedule adjustments compare with the effects of "major" service changes for which equity analyses are mandated under current policies?